-The rich feature set of PixeLINK cameras is enabled by software.
+The rich feature set of Pixelink cameras is enabled by software.
 There are many features and many ways to control them.
-This section provides information for camera owners and programmers who want to understand the controls of their camera or who want to develop imaging applications.
-The section is broken down as follows:
+This article provides information for camera owners and programmers who want to understand the controls of their camera or who want to develop imaging applications.

-Note that the PixeLINK API is part of our Software Development Kit (SDK) and is sold separately.
-You will need to purchase the SDK to develop software with the API and to receive advanced support.
+Note that the Pixelink API is part of our Software Development Kit (SDK) and is sold separately.
+You will need to purchase the SDK to develop software with the API.

 Regardless of the software method used, the feature definitions are common and have similar properties.